CFGC currently has 3 grant opportunities for public school districts and/or teachers in public schools:

 EITC EIO Contributors

-We are proud and thankful for the generosity of the following companies who have contributed to the EITC Educational Improvement Program to support innovative, advanced curriculum projects for public school students in the 2017/2018 school year.
+We are proud and thankful for the generosity of the following companies who have contributed to the EITC Educational Improvement Program to support innovative, advanced curriculum projects for public school students in the 2019/2020 school year, and continuing for the 2020/2021 school year

 - First National Bank of Pennsylvania